Alexi Lubomirski: Early life

 He was born in London, England, to an English-Peruvian mother and a Polish-French father and raised between England and Botswana with his mother.
 He studied at Magdalen College School, Oxford until 1994 (and now is an Old Waynflete), then he studied at the University of Brighton and became Mario Testino’s photography assistant.

 Later life

 He lives in New York City as a fashion photographer and has had work published in Harper's Bazaar US, Vogue (Mexico, Germany, Russia, Spain, Korea, China), Men's Vogue China, Numero Tokyo, W Korea, GQ USA, and Allure.

 He has photographed Demi Moore, Beyonce, Charlize Theron, Gwyneth Paltrow, Natalie Portman and many others.

 He wrote a book entitled Princely Advice for a Happy Life for his two sons and it has been translated into six languages.
 He has also published two books of photographs, Decade (2014) and Diverse Beauty (2016).

-In May 2018, a set of commemorative postage stamps, featuring Lubomirski's official engagement photographs of Prince Harry, Duke of Sussex and Meghan Markle, was issued by Royal Mail to mark the couple's wedding.
+In May 2018, a set of commemorative postage stamps, featuring Lubomirski's official engagement photographs of Prince Harry and Meghan Markle, was issued by Royal Mail to mark the couple's wedding.
 He photographed the Sussex family again for their 2021 Christmas card, which was also their daughter Lilibet's first publicly released photo.